yuandongzhong/macos-defaults/simulator/ScreenShotSaveLocation/readme.md

 ## Set screenshot location

-> Set default location for Simulator screenshots.<br> Note that the folder has to exist in the filesystem.
+> Set default location for Simulator screenshots.

+Note that the folder has to exist in the filesystem.

 - **Tested on macOS**:
   * Catalina